 The Symposium for Multicultural Scholars is a summer educational and transitional experience for students from historically underserved populations.
 Its purpose is to foster a sense of community for incoming first-year and transfer students and provide them with information about campus support, personnel, and resources as a basis for helping ensure their academic, social, and emotional success at NC State.

-Wolf Camp is an outdoor adventure program for incoming students, offered by Wellness and Recreation.
-Each Wolf Camp program includes outdoor activities (like kayaking, biking, rock climbing, and ziplining) as well as opportunities to learn about succeeding in your first semester from experienced student trip leaders.
+Wolf Camp and Wolfpack Bound are optional incoming student outdoor programs for new students at NC State.
+Students can sign up for a 3 or 4 day trip and meet other new students while engaging in outdoor activities (like kayaking, rock climbing, ziplining, and backpacking) as well as opportunities to learn about succeeding in your first semester from experienced student trip leaders.
 All activities are beginner-friendly and no outdoor experience is required!
-Your registration fee includes equipment, lunch, and instruction by Wellness and Recreation Outdoor Adventures staff.
+Your registration fee includes equipment, meals, transportation and instruction by Wellness and Recreation Outdoor Adventures staff.

 Wolfpack Welcome Week